 Last week I looked at wine 'color'.
 A second facet of a wine's appearance is its clarity

 .
 Most wine drinkers expect a wine to look clear and bright, not dull or hazy.
 However, a slight dullness or haze is not necessarily a sign of a major flaw in the wine or even a bad thing.
-Most wines go through at least one if not more processes post-fermentation to ensure that they are free of any tiny particles visible to the eye.
-These processes include stabilization, fining and filtration.

 A slight haze or dullness in a wine suggests that the wine was minimally handled pre-bottling.
 Wine is a natural product containing various natural deposits that will precipitate out over time.
 Therefore, most wines are treated to prevent this happening in the bottle.
 However, there is a belief that everytime you 'treat' a wine, you are also stripping out something integral to to the wine itself.